hliscorp/php-security-api/README.md

 ## About

-This API is a skeleton that implements common concerns of web security (authentication, authorization, state persistence, csrf prevention) based on OWASP guidelines, offering multiple binding points where developers MUST plugin components using its prototypes in order to gain one or more abilities (eg: DB authentication).
+This API is a **skeleton** that implements common concerns of web security (authentication, authorization, state persistence, csrf prevention) based on OWASP guidelines, offering multiple binding points where developers MUST plugin components using its prototypes in order to complete the process (eg: DB authentication).

 ![diagram](https://www.lucinda-framework.com/web-security-api.svg)